What does “Direct Patient Care Experience” mean?

 Who should I ask to write my letters of recommendation?

 The Augsburg PA Program requires three letters of recommendation submitted through the CASPA process.
 We recommend that one letter be from an employer/colleague (a professional reference), one letter from a professor or adviser (an academic reference), and one from a person of your choice (i.e. someone you’ve worked with on underserved projects, volunteer experiences or in a health care setting).
 Be sure that your letter writers are able to tell the committee about you as well as his/her experiences with you and observations about you.
-You should not have a family member write any of your letters of recommendation.
+You should not have a family member or personal acquaintance write any of your letters of recommendation.
 Note that we strongly recommend that your letters be submitted to CASPA as confidential.

 Do students work while completing the PA Program?